easyctf/easyctf_learn/README.md

 ## Hacking

 Hacking is probably a little different from what you think it is.
 It's not about breaking into people's machines and stealing their passwords.
-It's about learning about systems and how they work, and most importantly, how to use this information to your advantage.
+It's about learning about systems, how they work, and most importantly, how to use this information to your advantage.
 According to PicoCTF 2013, here's what hacking's all about:

 * Curiosity
 * Learning through hands-on experimentation